-Jessica King made history.
+King, 37, made history.
 In part of her district, she's the first Democrat to serve as state senator since the 1930s.

-STATE SENATOR JESSICA KING: Well, I - I'm realistic.
-I represent approximately 160,000 people, and you have to ask yourself: When's the last time you remember 160,000 people agreeing on anything?
-Probably never.
-So, then I realized, well, what's true?
-If I can get people to agree with me seven out of 10 times, I'm probably doing a good job.
+"I'm realistic.
+I represent approximately 160,000 people, and you have to ask yourself, 'When's the last time you remember 160,000 people agreeing on anything?'
+Probably never," she says.
+"If I can get people to agree with me 7 out of 10 times, I'm probably doing a good job.

-Now, for those three times that maybe people think, well, my priorities line up differently than the senators', well, as long as I do what every fifth-grade math teacher told me to do, which is show my work - show my work, explain it — people then at least respect me.
+"Now for those three times that maybe people think, 'Well, my priorities line up differently than the senator's' — well, as long as I do what every fifth-grade math teacher told me to do, which is 'show my work' — show my work, explain it — people then at least respect me."

 King's story began with a tough childhood.